shikijs/shiki/packages/site/index.md

 <div id="svg"></div>

-You can easily drop the SVG into Figma and Affinity Designer:
+You can easily drop the SVG into Figma, Affinity Designer or Adobe Illustrator:

 ![Dropping into Figma and Affinity Designer](./assets/svg-figma-af.jpg)